robertoporfiro/robertoporfiro.github.io/docs/index.md

 <p align="center">I'm a software architect passionate for <b>#software-architecture</b>, <b>#ci-cd</b> & <b>#opensource</b></p>
 <br>

-<p>I've used all the technologies listed below.
+<p align="center">I've used all the technologies listed below.
 Some more than others.</p>
 <br>

 <p align="center">